 A common mistake that small businesses often make when trying to attract clients, is focusing all of their efforts on leads who are willing to make a purchase today.
 While that strategy might be very effective at closing certain sales, it also means that you’re missing out on the opportunity to connect with a significant percentage of your audience.

-One of the first things a small business marketing consultant will often do is revise the marketing and sales strategies to target consumers at every stage of the evaluation process.
+One of the first things an operations consulting firm will often do is revise the marketing and sales strategies to target consumers at every stage of the evaluation process.
 This includes two clearly different audiences: people who’ve never heard of you but align with your brand’s values, and people who like what you have to offer but aren’t ready to make a commitment just yet.

 Operations consulting firms use AIDA